Azure/bicep-types-az/generated/network/microsoft.network/2018-01-01/types.md

 * **ipConfiguration**: [IPConfiguration](#ipconfiguration) (ReadOnly): IP configuration
 * **ipTags**: [IpTag](#iptag)[]: The list of tags associated with the public IP address.
 * **provisioningState**: string: The provisioning state of the PublicIP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
-* **publicIPAddressVersion**: 'IPv4' | 'IPv6': The public IP address version.
+* **publicIPAddressVersion**: 'IPv4' | 'IPv6': Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
+Default is taken as IPv4.
 Possible values are: 'IPv4' and 'IPv6'.
-* **publicIPAllocationMethod**: 'Dynamic' | 'Static': The public IP allocation method.
-Possible values are: 'Static' and 'Dynamic'.
+* **publicIPAllocationMethod**: 'Dynamic' | 'Static': PrivateIP allocation method.
 * **resourceGuid**: string: The resource GUID property of the public IP resource.

 ## PublicIPAddressDnsSettings